The Global Financial Inclusion Index Methodology

 • access to capital

-• how well the financial system in each market enables small and medium enterprises to thrive
+• how well the financial system in each market enables the growth and success of small and medium sized enterprises

 The employer support pillar examines the efficacy of business support for employee financial well-being and inclusion across various dimensions such as: